Dr Patrick Smylie

 Connect with me

 Patrick Smylie studied Modern History at the University of Westminster from 2003-06, where he gained a First Class BA (Hons).
 He gained an MA in Irish History from Queen's University Belfast in 2007.
 He was awarded his doctorate at Queen's University Belfast in 2010.
+He has been lecturing in history at the University of Westminster since 2011.

 - Modern America: Social and Political Change 1850-1920